 2. YOU NEED A CAR

 Many cities around the world are walkable, meaning that there is ample public transportation and everything is close enough that you can walk there if necessary.
 However, cities in Texas are not that way.
-Though there are small sections of every city that is walkable, for the most part you will need to rent a car if you are coming here.
+Though there are small sections of every city that is walkable, for the most part, you will need to rent a car if you are coming here.
 You can also use your rental car to get to other areas of Texas, for example, Odessa.
 You can see blog posts for this city and see why other areas in Texas might be worth visiting.

 3. EVERYTHING REALLY IS BIGGER IN TEXAS